 Report back here with what you discover.

 The goal is not to be barefoot all the time.
 The goal is to be flexible.
 To be able to run comfortably, easily, and enjoyably under any circumstance.
 To know when barefoot is the best option and when something under your feet is called for.
-I wear my Invisible Shoes for all my walking, hiking, and getting into restaurants.
+I wear my Xero Shoes for all my walking, hiking, and getting into restaurants.
 I’m barefoot for a lot of my sprinting training.
 But, hey, I still wear running shoes, too… when I have to shovel a 2′ Colorado snowfall.